ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 "<>" characters.
 Should/Could we add a MUST to the format?
 Could we just point at RFC4122 (is it still used/valid)?

-### Data Consistency in Reporting (github#10)

-Care should be taken by the reporting entity to ensure that the data within reports is consistent within reason.
-For instance, a failure of SPF evaluation should not result in a DMARC-SPF "pass".
-Similarly, if the SPF evaluation does not align with the 5322.From domain being used in evaluation, the DMARC-SPF should not result in a "pass".
-If a reporter discovers data where there exists a logical problem with the result, it is likely in the best interests of all to report this to the report generator.

 ## Extensions

 There MAY be optional sections for extensions within the document.